PandaScience/FortySecondsCV/README.md

     \newcommand{\additional}{some more?}
   ```
   * The email address will be automatically linked with `mailto:email`.
+  * Your website will, of course, also be a hyperlink.
   * For the pgp key, the first argument defines the displayed text which is
   	linked to a keyserver searching for the ID in the second argument.
 For
   	safety, you should use your key's long ID or its fingerprint in the second